Atonement

 Age of Accountability

-The age of accountability is the age at which each individual becomes conscious of God and is able to understand the Gospel (Reference “Gospel”).
+Age of Accountability The age of accountability is the age at which each individual becomes conscious of God and is able to understand the Gospel (Reference “Gospel”).
 The age varies with each individual as well as the ability to understand.
-For those who become God-conscious who have never heard the Gospel of Christ, God knows every single person and where they are located,…
+For those who become God-conscious who have never heard the Gospel of Christ, God knows every single person and where…

 Continue reading